jaekwon/writings/atomone/utility_of_atone.md

 and even if they did sell, in the process of buying staking-tokens the attacker would incur a significantly higher cost in price and time.

-Despite popular demand Cosmos's fee-token has not been implemented for Cosmos (but [is for AtomOne](https://github.com/atomone-hub/atomone/pull/57)), and instead many in the Cosmos ecosystem developed LS (liquid staking) derivatives as a convenient way to dodge ATOM's inflation, even though LS ultimately
+Despite popular demand Gaia's fee-token has not been implemented (but [is for AtomOne](https://github.com/atomone-hub/atomone/pull/57)), and instead many in the Cosmos ecosystem developed LS (liquid staking) derivatives as a convenient way to dodge ATOM's inflation, even though LS ultimately